 Daytona State receives child care grant totaling over $1 million

-Administered through DSC's Center for Women and Men, CCAMPIS helps low-income, Pell grant eligible DSC students with the cost of keeping their children enrolled in an approved network of quality, accredited and conveniently located child care services throughout Volusia and Flagler counties.
+CCAMPIS helps Pell grant eligible DSC students with the cost of keeping their children enrolled in an approved network of quality, accredited and conveniently located child care services throughout Volusia and Flagler counties.

 As many as 100 students annually will be served by CCAMPIS.
 The program can pay up to 75 percent of the student's child care costs, based on their enrollment status and a sliding fee scale, according to Rabecka Collins, the program's coordinator.

-"CCAMPIS students also receive access to parenting workshops, educational resources and a supportive student parent network," Collins added, noting that all student parents, even if they are not participating in CCAMPIS, are welcome to attend these workshops and take advantage of the free resources offered by the Center for Women and Men.
+"CCAMPIS students also receive access to parenting workshops, educational resources and a supportive student parent network," Collins added, noting that all student parents, even if they are not participating in CCAMPIS, are welcome to attend these workshops and take advantage of the free resources offered by the center.

 In addition to anchor programs such as Fresh Start, New Directions and CCAMPIS, the center has become a hub where all students in need can seek out services and help in one central location.
 The center's Falcon Fuel food pantry is helping to mitigate food insecurity among DSC students, an issue that, along with homelessness, has become a growing concern with colleges and universities across the nation.
 The center also provides temporary emergency bus passes to help students get back and forth to classes, and a lending library helps students offset the cost of textbooks.
 Further, students seeking a professional image for job interviews can use the center's Clothes Closet to look their best.